Ralph Sadler: The return of Matthew Barre

 This episode damaged Sadler's reputation, but not irretrievably.
 His marriage to Ellen was saved and the couple lived on, without further incident, for many years.
+Sadler's wife was still living in 1569; however, there is no further record of her and there is no surviving tomb for her.

 Death

-Sadler's wife was still living in 1569; however, there is no further record of her and there is no surviving tomb for her.
-Sir Ralph died 30 March 1587, reputedly, "the richest commoner in England".
-His tomb lies beneath a magnificent wall monument in St. Mary's Church, Standon, Hertfordshire.
-He left the majority of his vast landholdings, including Standon and Buntingford, Hertfordshire, to his eldest son and heir, Thomas Sadler.
+Sir Ralph Sadler died 30 March 1587, reputedly, "the richest commoner in England".
+His tomb lies beneath a magnificent wall monument in St Mary's Church, Standon, Hertfordshire.

+Sadler left the majority of his vast landholdings, including Standon and Buntingford, Hertfordshire, to his eldest son and heir, Thomas Sadler.
 Henry Sadler received the manors of Hungerford, Berkshire, and Everley, Wiltshire, Jane Bash received a diamond ring and an annuity was provided for Richard Sadler.

 Works

 Sadler is one of the few Renaissance statesmen for whom extant Parliamentary orations survive, including a speech on succession in 1563 and one on subsidy in 1566.
-Copies of the orations appear in the 1809 two-volume publication of his letters, which includes a biography by Walter Scott.
+Copies of the orations appear in the 1809 two-volume publication of his letters edited by Arthur Clifford, which includes a biography by Walter Scott.

 Fictional portrayals

 Sadler is one of the major characters in Hilary Mantel's 2009 novel Wolf Hall, which gives a fictional portrayal of Sadler's youth and early manhood in the household of Thomas Cromwell.
-During the BBC 2 series, he is portrayed by Thomas Brodie-Sangster.
-Sadler also appears prominently in Bring Up the Bodies and The Mirror & the Light, Mantel's sequels to Wolf Hall.
-He is also a minor character in Philippa Gregory's book The Other Queen, with an account given of the time he spent as the Queen of Scots' gaoler.
+He also appears prominently in Bring Up the Bodies and The Mirror & the Light, Mantel's sequels to Wolf Hall.
+During the BBC TV series Wolf Hall, Sadler is portrayed by Thomas Brodie-Sangster.

+He is also a minor character in Philippa Gregory's book The Other Queen, with an account given of the time he spent as gaoler of Mary, Queen of Scots.
-Ralph Sadler plays a large role in the Queenmaker Series by author Caroline Angus, based on Thomas Cromwell's life between 1529 and 1540, with Ralph Sadler rising at the royal court and as a Scottish ambassador for Henry VIII.